humanloop/test/README.md

  about UX across all aspects of product at Humanloop and are very interested in ways to communicate potentially complex data in intuitive user friendly ways.

+## Guidelines for ML Engineers

+- Ideally we'd like you to spend around 4 hours working on this, so keep things simple.
+ Please let us know how much time you do end up spending so we can calibrate expectations.

+- Given the indicated time-frame, we don't expect you to spend much time in this exercise on 'non-functional' aspects such as authentication, testing, performance ,deployment or documentation.
+We are most interested in what useful debugging functionality you are able to ship here and expect a prototypical solution - although we do care a lot about code quality and style!

+- Unlike the full-stack version of this test, We're much more interested in your creativity and ML knowledge.
+It's less important that you are able to code a fully functional app, and more important that you can leverage what you know of ML to help the end user improve their model or data.
+For example, could you make use of pre-trained models or embeddings?
+What visualisation or clustering techniques might help?
+There's no right answer here, so feel free to be creative.

 Any questions, please let us know! careers@humanloop.com